-3 Common Pitfalls on the Path to Digital Transformation
+Pitfalls on the Path to Digital Transformation: 3 Common Challenges

 While the need for digital transformation may be obvious, the pitfalls you’ll encounter along the way may not be.

 If you’re among them, this article is for you.
-While the need for digital transformation may be obvious, the pitfalls you’ll encounter along the way may not be.
-So let’s jump in.
+While the need for digital transformation may be obvious, the pitfalls and challenges you’ll encounter along the way may not be.
+So, let’s jump into the three most common digital transformation pitfalls and challenges.

 1. Talent gap